nodemcu/nodemcu-firmware/docs/en/modules/bit.md

 - `position` bit position to test

 #### Returns
-true if the bit at the given position is 0, false othewise
+true if the bit at the given position is 0, false otherwise

 ### Example
 ```lua